marindeveloper/marindeveloper/README.md

 Outside of coding, I’m into photography and gaming.
 I usually play competitive stuff like CS2 but also enjoy story or cozy games a lot.
 (A Short Hike, Firewatch, Undertale and Deltarune were great games)

+Oh yeah I'm also into undertale speedrunning now for some reason

 :D